 5.A.7 The permittee shall maintain records of any alterations, additions, or changes in equipment or operation.

-5.A.8 Unless otherwise specified in Section 4 of this permit, the monitoring, testing, recordkeeping, and reporting requirements specified in Section 5 herein supersede the requirements of any preceding permit to construct and/or operate upon permit issuance.
+5.A.8 Unless otherwise specified in Section 4, upon permit issuance, the monitoring, testing, recordkeeping, and reporting requirements of Section 5 herein supersede the requirements of any preceding permit to construct and/or operate.